 As at December 31, 2019, the total human resources of the group amounted to 2,763 employees (2,853 including temporary staff), down by 33 employees since the end of 2018 (-1.2%).
 Women represented 29% of employees, predominately concentrated in administrative and front-end roles, and distributed among total staff as follows: 4% executives-managers, 23% white-collar, and less than 2% blue-collar.

 The predominance of men in manual roles is motivated by specific legislation on airport operations, which penalizes women over men.

-SEA Group’s corporate policy for protection of occupational health and safety of its employees and third parties (operators, users, passengers) present in the workplace for various reasons is based on several principles:
+The corporate policy in relation to occupational health and safety for its employees and third parties (operators, users and passengers) present in the workplace environment is based on a number of principles: